TheRensselaerIDEA/TrialEquityApplication/README.md

 <em>Remedial additional recruitment plan of 1000 participants for the ACCORD with protected attributes gender, age, and race/ethnicity using Log Disparate Impact metric.</em>
 </p>

 Finally, the application assesses the equity condition of an individual patient.
-The following snapshot shows that a patient who is male, Hispanic, aged over 64, with some college/technical school degree, has systolic blood pressure between 130-139, and normal weight is highly underrepresented in the RCT with a equity score under -5.
+The following snapshot shows that a patient who is male, Hispanic, aged over 64, with some college/technical school degree, has systolic blood pressure between 130-139, and normal weight is highly underrepresented in the RCT with a equity score lower than -5.
 The diverging bar chart analyzes that the inequitable situation is mainly caused by the race/ethnicity factor "Hispanic", and also his BMI and age.
 Other attributes either make him equitably represented or overrepresented.
 <p align="center">
   <img width="80%" height="auto" src="/images/fig8.jpg">
 </p>